saikiranyad2606-bit/AERO-PREDICT/README.md

 ---

-# Author
+## Author

-AI & Aviation Analytics Project
-Developed as part of research and experimentation in **AI-driven aviation operations systems**.
+Developed as part of research and experimentation in **AI-driven aviation operations and analytics systems**.